-- On audit our major task is to establish and make the most effective use of the new role we have been given by Government as UK competent authority for audit regulation.
+- On audit, our major task is to establish and make the most effective use of the new role we have been given by Government as UK competent authority for audit regulation.
 This will require particular attention and additional resource in 2016/17.
-We will seek to ensure that the new framework established under the new Audit Regulation and Directive (ARD) serves the interests of investors in the reliability of financial statements; and supports the UK audit profession in delivering statutory audit to the necessary high standards and with close regard to the public interest.
-Our aim is that by the end of the strategy period at least ninety percent of FTSE 350 audits will require no more than limited improvements as assessed by our monitoring programme. - On governance we will focus on best practice, including through our work on corporate culture and promoting effective engagement between boards and investors. - On reporting we will focus on embedding recent changes, influencing the development of IFRS and helping smaller listed and AIM companies with the quality of reporting. - We will complete our update of the framework for actuarial standards by implementing a standard to cover a broader range of actuarial work and refocusing our specific Technical Actuarial Standards.
+We will seek to ensure that the new framework established under the new Audit Regulation and Directive (ARD) serves the interests of investors in the reliability of financial statements; and that it supports the UK audit profession in delivering statutory audit to the necessary high standards and with close regard to the public interest.
+Our aim is that by the end of the strategy period at least ninety percent of FTSE 350 audits will require no more than limited improvements as assessed by our monitoring programme. - On corporate governance, we will focus on good practice, including through our work on corporate culture and promoting effective engagement between boards and investors. - On corporate reporting, we will focus on embedding recent changes, influencing the development of IFRS, and helping smaller listed and AIM companies with the quality of reporting. - We will complete our update of the framework for actuarial standards by implementing a standard to cover a broader range of actuarial work and refocusing our specific Technical Actuarial Standards.
+And we will in 2017 consult publicly on the future of actuarial regulation.